 Most professional photographers shoot in a format called Camera RAW.
 Basically a large file that can hold much more information then a JPG file can (you can read more about it here).
 These files need to be processed and converted into a more usable file format for the end user to use, usually a JPG file.

 The approximate time for event photographs to be processed and edited is roughly half the time the photographer was onsite shooting.
 Of course, this varies on the number of images and also on the number of lighting conditions and changes.
-The lighting of a speaker at a lectern doesn’t change during the day, however an outdoor even on an overcast day could change every minute.
+The lighting of a speaker at a lectern doesn’t change during the day, however an outdoor event on an overcast day could change every minute.

 Step 1.
 Downloading & Multiple Backups